 The Nur faction has several hundred combatants and a "sphere of influence" limited to the mountainous Jebel Marra area, south of Kebkabiya, said a July report by the Small Arms Survey, a Swiss-based independent research project.

-The fertile Jebel Marra is home to the non-Arab Fur people who gave their name to Darfur (Land of the Fur), and who are represented by Nur's faction.
+The fertile Jebel Marra is home to the non-Arab Fur people who gave their name to Darfur (Land of the Fur).

-Although down from its peak, violence persists in Darfur nine years after SLA and other ethnic minority rebels rose against the Arab-dominated Khartoum government, which they want to overthrow.
+Although down from its peak, violence persists in Darfur nine years after Nur and other ethnic minority rebels rose against the Arab-dominated Khartoum government, which they want to overthrow.

-Impoverished Darfur is also dealing with a rare outbreak of yellow fever that health officials say is suspected of having claimed 127 lives in the region since early September.
+Impoverished Darfur is also dealing with a rare outbreak of yellow fever that health officials say is suspected of killing 127 people in the region since early September.